DuyKhoiCoder30062004/DuyKhoiCoder30062004/README.md

 - 👋 Hi, I’m @DuyKhoiCoder30062004
 - 👀 I’m interested in Web Development,System Development, Software Development (in General) and also a tiny bit of AI development (Which I am still learning at University).
 - 🌱 I’m currently learning JavaScript,C#,Java,Python,Bash Scripting.
-(Also some of my Cisco Packet Tracer Applications I learn at University(not to mention: WireShark sometimes).
+(Also some of my Cisco Packet Tracer Applications I learn at University).
 - 💞️ I’m looking to collaborate on Web3 Development (In the future)
 - 📫 How to reach me: FACEBOOK: https://www.facebook.com/profile.php?id=100011950818490,..(More Coming soon...)
 - 😄 Pronouns: Just a regular Coder dude.